Below is a listing of the various inmate programs that the DCSO provides. For additional information on inmate programs, visit our facility pages.

 Education Program (Adults)

 Sheriff Hall is arresting the problem of illiteracy and creating solutions to create productive citizens through education after release.
-The academic learning centers (HDC, CDM, MCC, ORC, CCA and MSE) at the Davidson County Sheriff’s Office offer Adult Education, Vocation and Post-Secondary Education.
+The academic learning centers (CDM, MCC, CDF, DDC, and MSE) at the Davidson County Sheriff’s Office offer Adult Education, Vocation and Post-Secondary Education.
 The education programs have defined goals and strategies that measure success.
-Students work on basic to advanced educational programs; such as beginning literacy, English as a Second Language (ESL), High School Equivalency Test (HiSET) program, vocational aptitude testing, and Microsoft Office skills.
+Students work on basic to advanced educational programs; such as beginning literacy, English as a Second Language (ESL), High School Equivalency Test (HiSET) program, vocational aptitude testing, Microsoft Office skills, Apprenticeship training and college courses.
 A diagnostic test is given to determine the level of each learner prior to starting classes.
 Materials are provided in Spanish and English.

 The academic learning centers primary focus is to offer participants who did not complete their traditional high school experience an opportunity to obtain a high school equivalency diploma.
 The HiSET program is compatible to the current professional development materials used for high school equivalency assessment and covers five core areas: